Lonestar: 20112021: Life As We Know It and Never Enders

 Collins left in 2011 and McDonald returned to the group.
 To honor both his rejoining and the band's 20th anniversary, they began an international tour in 2012.
 Their first single after his rejoining was "The Countdown", released via 4 Star Records.
 It peaked at number 52 on the country charts in late 2012.
 The song is included on an album titled Life as We Know It, released on June 4, 2013.
 Erlewine was mixed toward the album's content, writing in Allmusic that it was "filled with bright, shiny songs about romance...infused with a genial fondness for everything that comes their way...All this sounds sweet enough in theory, but in execution, the calculation is a bit too apparent."
 Henry L. Carrigan Jr. of Country Standard Time wrote that it "is all about singing it loud, with one song barely distinguishable from another musically or thematically".

 In 2014, duo Haley & Michaels released "Just Another Love Song", which they wrote with McDonald.
 The song contains lyrical references to "Amazed", and features McDonald singing its chorus.
 Never Enders, Lonestar's tenth album, came out in 2016.
 The album's lead single and title track was delivered to country radio on March 17.
 Never Enders was released and distributed through Shanachie Entertainment on April 29.
 Erlewine was more positive toward this album than its predecessors, noting that "The songs may not be grabbers, but they're sturdy, melodic constructions given a lift by an enveloping, polished production that effectively softens the rougher edges of McDonald's voice; he's hardly gravelly, but he is nicely weathered."
 The album received a mixed review from Lincoln, who found some of the songwriting formulaic but also praised the melody of the title track and McDonald's singing voice.

-2021present: Richie McDonald's second departure and the addition of Drew Womack
+2021present: Richie McDonald's second departure

-On March 5, 2021, McDonald announced that he would again be departing Lonestar to pursue a career as a member of the Frontmen of Country, which also consists of former Little Texas lead singer Tim Rushlow and Restless Heart lead singer Larry Stewart.
-McDonald was succeeded by multi award-winning Drew Womack, the former lead singer of Sons of the Desert, as Lonestar's new lead vocalist.
+On March 5, 2021, McDonald announced that he would again be departing Lonestar to pursue a career as a member of The Frontmen, which also consists of former Little Texas lead singer Tim Rushlow and Restless Heart lead singer Larry Stewart.
+McDonald was succeeded by Drew Womack, the former lead singer of Sons of the Desert, as Lonestar's new lead vocalist.
+In 2023, the band announced they would begin a new tour with Womack and would also release a new album titled Ten to 1.
+This album will feature all of the band's greatest hits re-recorded with Womack's vocals.
+The first such re-recording, of "Amazed", was issued in March 2023.